Fostering British Values

 At Sefton Park, we actively promote these values across school life.
 Our collective worship plan reinforces this and where a value such as Respect, Fairness, Justice, Peace and Responsibility becomes a key focus for us during each term.
 It is through this programme that the values really come to life.
 British values are also fostered through our creative curriculum.

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the charter.
-We have a school council which meets every two week to discuss any issues.
-Every child on the school council is voted in by their class.
+We have a Pupil Parliament, which enables representation of all children across the school: this is run by the year 6 children, supported by adults, and provides a forum to raise and discuss any issues.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Sefton Park.